kylehkhsu/mascot/readme.md

-# Welcome to SCOTS-Adaptive
+# Welcome to MASCOT

 **SCOTS**, by Matthias Rungger et al., is a C++ tool (with a small Matlab interface) to synthesize controllers for possibly perturbed nonlinear control systems with respect to safety and reachability specifications.
 SCOTS can be downloaded at https://www.hcs.ei.tum.de/en/software/scots/.

-**SCOTS-Adaptive** builds on SCOTS by using multi-layer abstractions to enable adaptive fixed points in the abstract controller synthesis.
+**MASCOT** builds on SCOTS by using multi-layer abstractions to enable adaptive fixed points in the abstract controller synthesis.

 ### Requirements